-BTS Intimidates Other Kpop Idol Groups??
-Industry Insider Claims Groups Fear Bangtang Boys Comeback As New “Wings Album” And Tour Approach [RUMORS]
+BTS Intimidates Other Kpop Idol Groups?
+Industry Insider Claims Groups Fear Bangtang Boys Comeback As New ‘Wings’ Album And Tour Approach [Rumors]

 — BTS National (@BTS_National) January 16, 2017

-“BTS came in first with a total of 8,895,084 points, a 21.63 percent increase from last month’s 7,313,394 points.” ???? pic.twitter.com/PfgPA1nCvf
+“BTS came in first with a total of 8,895,084 points, a 21.63 percent increase from last month’s 7,313,394 points.”???? pic.twitter.com/PfgPA1nCvf

-— yus ???? (@btsinbloom) January 15, 2017
+— yus???? (@btsinbloom) January 15, 2017

 This is all very good news ahead of their new album release in February.
 But they are also going on tour soon and they’re going to making a few stops in the United States.